ivpk/uapi/openapi/docs.md

 All objects must have a revision number provided as reserved `_revision` property name.

-Revision is a string, that identifies object version.
-This might be a UUID string.
+Revision can be represented as a string, UUID, integer, or Base32 value, and serves to identify a specific version of an object.

 When update action is made on an object, revision number must always be provided, in order to compare object version received by the Client and object